-Americans’ homeownership rate is 64.8%, according to the latest U.S. Census data.
-Home ownership is a big part of the American dream.
+Americans’ homeownership rate is 65.3%, according to the latest U.S. Census data.
+Owning a home is a big part of the American dream.
 With it comes with a sense of accomplishment, security and pride.

 It also comes with responsibility for maintaining the home, paying property taxes, carrying insurance, paying utilities and keeping up with community commitments such as paying association fees.
 These costs add up quickly, so it’s important to weigh the advantages and disadvantages before you buy.